Nackloose/Perturbarium/axia/README.md

 - **Universal Applicability**: Principles that apply across all optimization domains
 - **Predictive Power**: Theoretical frameworks that can predict algorithmic performance
 - **Foundational Understanding**: Deep insights into why certain approaches succeed or fail
+- **Container Stability**: The enduring principles that make the Perturbarium a safe environment for idea evolution

 ## 💭 Contributing